 Caterpillars

 Caterpillars come in all shapes and sizes, but one thing they all have in common is their love of juicy, plump fan leaves.
-They can quickly run through a plant leaving behind a trail of destruction that usually comprises of full chunks taken out of the leaves, and sometimes a trail of dirt in their wake.
+They can quickly run through a plant leaving behind a trail of destruction that usually comprises full chunks taken out of the leaves, and sometimes a trail of dirt in their wake.

 The best way to get rid of them is to physically pick them off whenever you see them and to hit the plant with an organic, store-bought caterpillar spray that uses bacillus thuringiensis (BT) bacteria as the active ingredient.